Starting your own self-employed venture is going to require learning a little bit more about…

 It’s one of the main reasons why services like Dropbox exist, to help us manage and synchronize our files wherever we are.
 If you are a regular internet user, you will know the very importance of file sharing, and how crucial it can be to have access to reliable file-sharing services in order to share our files in secure, convenient and effective ways.

-If you are a web developer, you might be drawn towards the idea of building your own file sharing website, or perhaps you are looking to compliment an existing web design with a file sharing functionality that would let your customers or visitors to share their own files.
+If you are a web developer, you might be drawn towards the idea of building your own file-sharing website, or perhaps you are looking to complement an existing web design with a file-sharing functionality that would let your customers or visitors share their own files.